-We love the Ellure’s thicker table top, previously only found on its bigger sibling, the Elite.
+We love the Ellure’s thicker (1-1/8″) table top option for treadmill desking (although it’s now also available in iMovR’s sleek 3/4″ version).
 Its gently-sloping edges and rounded corners make it better-looking than its thinner counterparts.
 Those sloped edges also have an added benefit for treadmill deskers by providing a safer, more comfortable edge to lean and anchor your arms to – which deskers are liable to do.
 The body has a natural desire to stabilize, or “anchor” itself as much as possible when in motion.
 Its why you instinctively grab the hand railing when descending stairs.
 While moving on a treadmill, your body likes to anchor unconsciously, and the desktop your hands are typing at makes for prime anchoring real estate.
 This is why the ergo edge on the Elite is more than just a pretty styling.
 The Elite desks come in 48″, 60″, 72″ and 83″ widths.
 While the Ellure stops at 72″ as its largest tabletop width, it offers a 42” option that is perfect for people adding a dedicated treadmill workstation to their office and trying to save as much space as possible.
 The Ellure’s legs don’t sit far enough apart to qualify as a true sit-stand-and-walk station that can fit a treadmill and standard office chair side-by-side.
 While this can be alleviated somewhat by choosing a slim, leaning chair like the Mobis, it still won’t be the roomiest base around – you’ll want to upgrade to an electric adjustable-height desk like the Elite or Electra for the wider space, as well as for the easier sit-walk adjustment.
 Same goes for taller treaders, who may prefer the higher maximum heights (about 51 inches, including a tabletop) of the electric bases.

 Easy Does It